 Classification.
 The Company classifies its financial assets at initial recognition under the following categories: (a) financial assets at FVPL, (b) financial assets at amortized cost and (c) financial assets at fair value through other comprehensive income (FVOCI).
 The classification of a financial instrument largely depends on the Company's business model and its contractual cash flow characteristics.

-The Company does not have financial assets at FVOCI.
+As at December 31, 2024 and 2023, the Company does not have financial assets at FVPL and FVOCI.